 The SSA has a precise definition of “disability” that they use to evaluate your application.
 In fact, they even have a nearly comprehensive list of impairments that they consider disabling for purposes of receiving SSDI benefits.
 As a rule, your disability should:

 - Inhibit your ability to work in any occupation; and

 - Affect you for at least one year

-Talk to a Stone Mountain Social Security Disability Lawyer for Free
+Talk to a Social Security Disability Lawyer in Stone Mountain for Free

-If you have been denied benefits or you are considering applying for the first time, it’s a good idea to involve an SSD lawyer.
+If you got denied benefits or you are considering applying for the first time, it’s a good idea to involve an SSD lawyer.
 Our team can evaluate your situation and determine if you qualify for benefits.
-We can also help you word your application in a way that will increase your chances of receiving SSD benefits.
 John Foy & Associates can also be a valuable resource at any step in the appeal process.
-Let us give you a FREE consultation.
-Call us at 404-400-4000 or fill out the form to your right and get your FREE consultation today.
+Contact us to get your free consultation today.